WeirdConstructor/Kickmess/README.md

 This project is licensed under the GNU Affero General Public License Version 3 or later.

-The code that was translated from LMMS C++ was released under GNU General Public License Version 2 or any later.
+The DSP code that was translated from LMMS C++ to Rust and was originally released under GNU General Public License Version 2 or any later.
 The former authors were:

 * Copyright (c) 2006-2014 Tobias Doerffel <tobydox/at/users.sourceforge.net>
 * Copyright (c) 2014 grejppi <grejppi/at/gmail.com>